nattyscience/ZwitterNotes/README.md

 # ZwitterNotes
-Converts amino acid sequence fasta files to abc notation file to play music
+Converts amino acid sequence fasta files to abc notation file to play music in an abc notation reading software of your choice.

 Amino acid chord rules: